Izham Hashim

-Izham bin Hashim is a Malaysian politician who has served as Member of the Selangor State Executive Council (EXCO) under Menteris Besar Amirudin Shari and Azmin Ali as well as Member of the Selangor State Legislative Assembly (MLA) for Pandan Indah since May 2018.
+Yang Berhormat Dato' Ir.
+Izham bin Hashim (born 24 March 1962) is a Malaysian politician who has served as Member of the Selangor State Executive Council (EXCO) under Menteris Besar Amirudin Shari and Azmin Ali as well as Member of the Selangor State Legislative Assembly (MLA) for Pandan Indah since May 2018.
 He is a member, Treasurer-General and State Chairman of Selangor of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.